Doraku/DefaultEcs/README.md

 // this sets the component of the type with the alias Test of the previously created Entity as the same as the one of the Entity with the id MyEntity
 ComponentSameAs Test MyEntity

-// this sets the entity with the id MyEntity as the parent of the entity with the id Foo ParentChild MyEntity Foo
 ```
 <a name='Overview_Serialization_BinarySerializer'></a>
 ### BinarySerializer